ryanhayame/Stock-Trading-Web-App/README.md

 # Stock-Trading-Web-App
-## Stock trading web application created with HTML, CSS, Javascript, Python, Flask, SQL, and the IEX Cloud API (a REST API)
+## A stock trading web application that pulls real-time financial data from the IEX Cloud API (a REST API)

 ## Features:
 - Users register for an account using username and password, which they can then use to log in